 The Immediate Effects of Sideways

 Following the film’s release in 2004, sales of Merlot were reportedly down for the next few years.
-Although, declines were only in single digits.
-Miles’ character’s unabashed love affair for Pinot Noir seemingly sent wine lovers into a frenzy.
+However, declines were only in single digits.
+Miles’ character’s unabashed love affair with Pinot Noir seemingly sent wine lovers into a frenzy.

 Steve Matthiasson is a Napa Valley winemaker and SOMM film alumni.
-He was a consultant when the movie came out and noticed an immediate impact, “wineries with Pinot Noir seemed to hit the lottery, while Merlot was instantly out of fashion.”
+When the movie came out, he was a consultant and noticed an immediate impact: “Wineries with Pinot Noir seemed to hit the lottery, while Merlot was instantly out of fashion.”

-“The industry couldn’t pivot away from Merlot on a dime,” says Matthiasson, “instead, pricing diverged from Cabernet both in terms of price per ton and bottle price, and Merlot vineyards slowly started getting grafted over or pulled out as grape contracts ran out.”
+“The industry couldn’t pivot away from Merlot on a dime,” says Matthiasson.
+“Instead, pricing diverged from Cabernet in terms of price per ton and bottle price, and Merlot vineyards slowly started getting grafted over or pulled out as grape contracts ran out.”

 Matthiasson’s comment rings true when looking at Merlot’s position for the proportion of all crushed red grapes.
-It held its stake at approximately 17 to 19 percent for four years following the movie’s release.
-It wasn’t until 2008 when its proportion slipped to 13 percent.
+It held its stake at approximately 17% to 19% for four years following the movie’s release.
+It wasn’t until 2008 when its proportion slipped to 13%.

 Lasting Effects of Merlot Following the Film

 Even after 2008, it wasn’t all downhill for Merlot.
-Sure, in looking at the amount of Merlot (tons crushed), the levels in 2008 were the third-lowest of the entire past 20 years.
+Sure, in looking at the amount of Merlot (tons crushed), the levels in 2008 were the third-lowest of the past 20 years.
 However, in other years, Merlot production stayed at moderate levels.
-Other grapes such as Pinot Noir and Cabernet Sauvignon were growing at much higher rates which, in turn, pushed Merlot’s proportion down.
+Other grapes, such as Pinot Noir and Cabernet Sauvignon, were growing at much higher rates, pushing Merlot’s proportion down.

-It’s also interesting to note, years that saw drops in Merlot were mirrored by declines of red grapes across the board.
-A bad harvest overall was simply amplified for Merlot.
+It’s also interesting to note years that saw drops in Merlot were mirrored by declines in red grapes across the board.
+A bad harvest overall was amplified for Merlot.

-It’s clear when looking at the last twenty years that Merlot production has dwindled.
+It’s clear in the last twenty years that Merlot production has dwindled.
 “We now produce about one-third of what we did in 1994,” says Willams of Frog’s Leap.
-He continues, “it took a while for us to realize that the effect on sales was real and not fleeting.”
+He continues, “It took a while for us to realize that the effect on sales was real and not fleeting.”

 Matthiasson is definitive in answering the question, did Sideways actually kill Merlot?
 “It actually did.
 And it is a shame because we really love Merlot.
 It is a beautiful variety that shows terroir and makes wonderful wine.”

 Williams, on the other hand, blames producers’ lack of integrity.
-The grape’s popularity through the 1990s and early aughts produced widely-planted, thin wines, both weedy and insipid, “those versions are entirely worthy of the fate they received,” says Williams.
-He continues, “ironically, all the idiots who were making bad Merlot are now consumed by growing bad Pinot Noir…a sequel?”
+The grape’s popularity through the 1990s and early aughts produced widely planted, thin wines, both weedy and insipid, “Those versions are entirely worthy of the fate they received,” says Williams.
+He continues, “Ironically, all the idiots making bad Merlot are now consumed by growing bad Pinot Noir…a sequel?”